-Helen Ellis is the acclaimed author of Eating the Cheshire Cat.
+Helen Ellis is the author of the short story collection, American Housewife.
 She is a poker player who competes on the national tournament circuit.
 Raised in Alabama, she lives with her husband in New York City.

 W. Ralph Eubanks is the author of Ever Is a Long Time: A Journey Into Mississippi’s Dark Past and The House at the End of the Road: The Story of Three Generations of an Interracial Family in the American South.
 His essays and criticism have appeared in the Washington Post, the Wall Street Journal,The American Scholar, NPR, WIRED, and The New Yorker, and he is the former editor of the Virginia Quarterly Review at the University of Virginia.
 A 2007 Guggenheim Fellow, he will be a visiting professor of English and Southern Studies at the University of Mississippi for the 2017 to 2018 academic year.